New Zealand · duration itinerary

 - Midday~120 minPiha Beachbeach

-- Be aware of strong currents if swimming.
+- Be aware of strong currents and waves; swim between the flags if swimming.

 Insider tips

-- ◆Utilize Auckland's public transport (buses and ferries) for efficient travel.
+- ◆Utilize Auckland's public transport and ferry system; consider an AT HOP card.

-- ◆Book popular restaurants and activities in advance, especially for weekend visits.
+- ◆Book popular restaurants and activities, especially for weekend evenings, in advance.

-- ◆Embrace the café culture – Auckland has fantastic coffee and brunch spots.
+- ◆Embrace the local coffee culture – Auckland has excellent cafes.

 Packing highlights